Ecliptic

 The ecliptic or ecliptic plane is the orbital plane of Earth around the Sun.
+It was a central concept in a number of ancient sciences, providing the framework for key measurements in astronomy, astrology and calendar-making.

-From the perspective of an observer on Earth, the Sun's movement around the celestial sphere over the course of a year traces out a path along the ecliptic against the background of stars.
+From the perspective of an observer on Earth, the Sun's movement around the celestial sphere over the course of a year traces out a path along the ecliptic against the background of stars – specifically the Zodiac constellations.
+The planets of the Solar System can also be seen along the ecliptic, because their orbital planes are very close to Earth's.
+The Moon's orbital plane is also similar to Earth's; the ecliptic is so named because the ancients noted that eclipses only occur when the Moon is crossing it.

 The ecliptic is an important reference plane and is the basis of the ecliptic coordinate system.
+Ancient scientists were able to calculate Earth's axial tilt by comparing the ecliptic plane to that of the equator.

 Sun's apparent motion

 The ecliptic is the apparent path of the Sun throughout the course of a year.

 Because Earth takes one year to orbit the Sun, the apparent position of the Sun takes one year to make a complete circuit of the ecliptic.
 With slightly more than 365 days in one year, the Sun moves a little less than 1° eastward every day.
 This small difference in the Sun's position against the stars causes any particular spot on Earth's surface to catch up with (and stand directly north or south of) the Sun about four minutes later each day than it would if Earth did not orbit; a day on Earth is therefore 24 hours long rather than the approximately 23-hour 56-minute sidereal day.
-Again, this is a simplification, based on a hypothetical Earth that orbits at uniform speed around the Sun.
+Again, this is a simplification, based on a hypothetical Earth that orbits at a uniform angular speed around the Sun.
 The actual speed with which Earth orbits the Sun varies slightly during the year, so the speed with which the Sun seems to move along the ecliptic also varies.
 For example, the Sun is north of the celestial equator for about 185 days of each year, and south of it for about 180 days.
 The variation of orbital speed accounts for part of the equation of time.

 Because of the movement of Earth around the Earth–Moon center of mass, the apparent path of the Sun wobbles slightly, with a period of about one month.
 Because of further perturbations by the other planets of the Solar System, the Earth–Moon barycenter wobbles slightly around a mean position in a complex fashion.